human-ai-lab/speechain/docs/handbook.md

         self.layernorm_first = layernorm_first
       ```

+    Note you can format the docstring using [docformatter](https://github.com/PyCQA/docformatter) with the following command.
+    ```bash
+    docformatter --in-place -s google -r speechain --black
+    ```
 2. **Naming**: We have several recommendations for class names and variable names.
     * For class names, we recommend you to name your class in the CamelCase style.
 The names are better to be in the form of "What is it made up of" + "What is it".